MarieVdS/MarieVdS.github.io/README.md

-I am an astrochemist with a particular interest in the molecules around evolved stars.
+I am an astrochemist with a particular interest in molecules and dust around evolved stars.

 ## Current position
 Postdoctoral Fellow of the Fund for Scientific Research (FWO) at the Institute of Astronomy, KU Leuven, Belgium